mdtanker/python_package_template/CONTRIBUTING.md

 ### Setting up your environment

-Run the following `make` command to create a new environment and install the package dependencies.
+Run the following `make` commands to create a new environment and install the package dependencies.
 If you don't have / want to install make, just copy the commands from the Makefile file and run them in the terminal.

 ```
 make create